Martin Daniel

-Education and Background
+Education and background

 Education

-In 1982, Daniel went to University of Tennessee-Knoxville to study for his Master of Business Administration (MBA) in Business and Marketing.
-While there, he also earned a Bachelor's of Science degree in General Business.
+In 1982, Daniel went to University of Tennessee-Knoxville to study for his Master of Business Administration (MBA) in business and marketing.
+While there, he also earned a Bachelor of Science degree in general business.
 Martin Daniel also received a Juris Doctor at the University of Memphis in 1985.

-Professional Experience
+Professional experience

 Daniel is currently a business owner and manager of Elevation Outdoor Advertising, LLC as well as serving president of Defeat Duchenne, Inc.